Venus (Teenage Mutant Ninja Turtles): Controversy

-Original Turtles creator Peter Laird has called the idea of a fifth turtle "creatively bankrupt" During an interview, Kevin Munroe, director of the TMNT animated film, elaborated on Peter Laird's instructions saying that, "There’s absolutely no mention of Venus de Milo, the female Turtle.
-You can’t even joke about that with Peter.
-It’s just one of those things that he hates with a passion."
+Original Turtles co-creator Peter Laird has called the idea of a fifth turtle "creatively bankrupt".
+During an interview, Kevin Munroe, director of the TMNT animated film, elaborated on Peter Laird's instructions saying that, "There's absolutely no mention of Venus de Milo, the female Turtle.
+You can't even joke about that with Peter.
+It's just one of those things that he hates with a passion."
+Fellow Turtles co-creator Kevin Eastman has said he likes the character.